Who Counts As a Terrorist?

 - Members of an FTO are not allowed to enter the United States.
 If one is already living in the United States, the U.S. government may be able to deport them.

 Adding an organization to the list of FTOs is not a decision taken lightly and often includes political considerations, including relationships with U.S. allies and the allocation of foreign aid.
-For example, the Taliban in Afghanistan arguably meets the criteria for designation, yet the U.S. government declines to label it a foreign terrorist group because doing so could complicate future peace negotiations in a region where the United States is involved in an ongoing conflict.
+For example, the Taliban in Afghanistan arguably meets the criteria for designation, yet the U.S. government declines to label it a foreign terrorist group because doing so would complicate peace negotiations with the group.

 The State Department also keeps a list of state sponsors of terrorism.